DAnderson829/TaskManager/README.md

-TaskManager is a Spring Boot application built with Java 21 that helps users manage their tasks.
+TaskManager is a Java Spring Boot application that helps users manage their tasks.
 It provides features like task creation, updating, deletion, and retrieval.

 Features: